CarolinaRaIs/ReGex-Talk-URL-match-tutorial/README.md

 ## [Tests:](#tests:)

-       We encourage contributors to thoroughly explore the code and test it to ensure its functionality.
+       I encourage contributors to thoroughly explore the code and test it to ensure its functionality.
 Any feedback or suggestions regarding the testing process are welcomed and appreciated.

 ## [Questions:](#questions:)

 **If more questions arise please contact CarolinaRaIs at determination28@gmail.com or create an issue in the repository**

+Thank you for using the ReGex-Talk-URL-match-tutorial!
+I hope you find it helpful in understanding URL matching with regular expressions.

 ------------------------------------------------------------------------------------------------